Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
       <p>And the sensitivity analysis doesn’t show “robustness of a positive effect.”<br>
-      It shows there is no positive effect to defend—even at Γ = 1.</p>
+      It shows there is no positive effect to defend - even at Γ = 1.</p>
     </div>
   </div>